Pakistan dedicates Eid to Kashmir after India strips region of special status

 Pakistan expelled India's ambassador and suspended trade in anger at New Delhi's latest move.

-On Monday Pakistan's foreign minister Shah Mahmood Qureshi traveled to Muzaffarabad, capital of Pakistan-administered Kashmir, to offer Eid prayers at a mosque there.
+On Monday Pakistan's foreign minister Shah Mahmood Qureshi travelled to Muzaffarabad, capital of Pakistan-administered Kashmir, to offer Eid prayers at a mosque there.

 "(I) have come here to express Pakistan's solidarity with you," Qureshi told worshippers.